Arachidonic acid: PLC activation

 PLC may also be activated by MAP kinase.
 Activators of this pathway include PDGF and FGF.

 In the body

 Cell membranes

 Along with other omega−6 and omega−3 fatty acids, arachidonic acid contributes to the structure of cell membranes.
-When incorporated into phospholipids, the omega fatty acids affect cell membrane properties, such as permeability and the activity of enzymes and cell-signaling mechanisms.
+When incorporated into phospholipids, the omega fatty acid affects cell membrane properties, such as permeability and the activity of enzymes and cell-signaling mechanisms.

 Brain

 Arachidonic acid, one of the most abundant fatty acids in the brain, is present in similar quantities to docosahexaenoic acid, with the two accounting for about 20% of brain fatty-acid content.
 Arachidonic acid is involved in the early neurological development of infants.

 Dietary supplement

 Arachidonic acid is marketed as a dietary supplement.
 A 2019 review of clinical studies investigating the potential health effects of arachidonic acid supplementation of up to 1500 mg per day on human health found there were no clear benefits.
 There were no adverse effects in adults of using high daily doses (1500 mg) of arachidonic acid on several biomarkers of blood chemistry, immune function, and inflammation.

 A 2009 review indicated that consumption of 5−10% of food energy from omega−6 fatty acids including arachidonic acid may reduce the risk of cardiovascular diseases compared to lower intakes.
 A 2014 meta-analysis of possible associations between heart disease risk and individual fatty acids reported a significantly reduced risk of heart disease with higher levels of EPA, DHA, and arachidonic acid.